Klemens von Metternich: Hungarian Diets, Alexander I's death, and problems in Italy

 In May Metternich took a much-needed holiday on his estate at Johannisberg.
 He returned to Vienna a month later, still worried by the "chaos in London and Paris" and his declining ability to prevent it.
 Hearing Nesselrode was due to take the waters at Karlsbad, he met him there in late July.
 He berated the quiet Nesselrode, but no offence was taken.
 The two arranged a second meeting in August.
 In the interim Metternich heard of France's July Revolution, which deeply shocked him and theoretically posed the need for a congress of the Quadruple Alliance.
-Instead, Metternich met with Nesselrode as planned and, while the Russian rejected his plan to restore the old Alliance, the pair agreed on the Chiffon of Karlsbad: that panic was needless unless the new government showed territorial ambitions in Europe.
-Although pleased by this, Metternich's mood was soured by news of unrest in Brussels (then part of the Netherlands), the resignation of Wellington in London, and calls for constitutionality in Germany.
+Instead, Metternich met with Nesselrode as planned and, while the Russian rejected his plan to restore the old Alliance, the pair agreed on the Chiffon de Karlsbad: that panic was needless unless the new government showed territorial ambitions in Europe.
+Although pleased by this, Metternich's mood was soured by news of unrest in Brussels (then part of the United Kingdom of the Netherlands), the resignation of Wellington in London, and calls for constitutionality in Germany.
 He wrote with sombre and "almost morbid relish" that it was the "beginning of the end" of Old Europe.
 Nonetheless, he was heartened by the fact that the July Revolution had made a Franco-Russian alliance impossible and that the Netherlands had called an old-style congress of the sort he enjoyed so much.
 The 1830 convocation of the Hungarian Diet was also more successful than past ones, crowning Archduke Ferdinand as King of Hungary with little dissent.
 Moreover, by November his betrothal to 25-year-old Countess Melanie Zichy-Ferraris, who came from a Magyar family the Metternichs had long known, was agreed upon.
 The announcement caused far less consternation in Vienna than Metternich's previous bride, and they were married on 30 January 1831.